 - Mentor teams encourage younger and older students to listen, affirm, set goals and hold each other accountable.

-- Servant Leader Badges celebrate character development and completing leadership challenges.
+- “Learn to Be” badges that celebrate character and completing leadership challenges.

-- Student learn to research questions, solve problems—admit that they don’t know something and figure out a solution when they hit a roadblock without asking an adult for help.
+- They learn to independently research questions, solve problems, and figure out a solution when they hit a roadblock without asking an adult for help.